keepthrifty/keepthrifty.github.io/_posts/2017-03-27-dealing-with-unsolicited-advice.md

 author: keepthrifty
 author_email: chris@keepthrifty.com

-title: "Dealing with Unsolicited Advice"
+title: "Guest Post: Dealing with Unsolicited Advice"
 description: "Don't let some know-it-all tell you that your frugal lifestyle is the wrong way to go.
 Here's how to combat those naysayers."

 image: /img/posts/2017-03-27-dealing-with-unsolicited-advice/megaphone.jpg